 Ensure that the needs of the SEND children are made known to all who are likely to teach them;

-Ensure that a pupil with special educational needs joins in all activities of the school so far as it is reasonably practical and compatible with the child receiving the special educational provision their learning needs call for and the efficient education of the pupils with whom they are educated and the efficient use of resources;
+Ensure that a pupil with special educational needs joins in all activities of the school so far as it is reasonably practical and compatible.
+Ensure the pupil receives the appropriate special educational provision their learning needs call for along with the efficient use of resources;

-Nominate a named governor for SEND
+Nominate a named governor for SEND (see above).

 The governing body will monitor the school’s work on behalf of children with special educational needs.